 A third meaning of digitalization goes beyond business and refers to the ongoing adoption of digital technologies across all possible societal and human activities.

 Think about, for instance, the increasingly digital customer, the rise of digital healthcare, the growing digitalization of government, of marketing, of customer service, etc. In other words: more digital (in various possible areas).
-I know, confusing.
+We know; confusing.

 What is the difference between digitalization and digital transformation?